gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 ## Advanced Fraud Detection Patterns

-This section adds three complementary fraud signals that do not require an external reference list — they derive suspicion entirely from patterns within the transaction stream itself.
-Each pattern uses a different Flink SQL capability.
+This section adds a complementary fraud signal that does not require an external reference list — it derives suspicion entirely from patterns within the transaction stream itself using `MATCH_RECOGNIZE`.

 ### Card-testing sequence (`MATCH_RECOGNIZE`)